FAQ: Our Post Quantum Cryptography (PQC)

 Can I start with PQC in software and migrate to hardware later?

-- Performance is predictable and manageable
+- Performance

 What is FortifyIQ’s key advantage in PQC?

-- High-assurance PQC in software and hardware
+- Certifiable, high-assurance PQC in software and hardware

 - Proven SCA and FIA resistance